 Attachment Theory

 John Bowlby developed attachment theory through a series of studies examining the effects of separation between infants and their parents during the first years of a child’s life.
-Bowlby theorized that the extreme behaviors (crying, screaming, clinging) employed by infants to prevent separation from a parent or when reconnecting after a physically separation from a parent were evolutionary mechanisms.
+When a baby cries or clings to their parent, it isn’t just a random reaction—it’s a survival instinct.
+John Bowlby, the father of attachment theory, realized that these behaviors are biological ‘SOS signals’ designed to keep us close to the people who protect us.
 Bowlby believed these behaviors were likely reinforced through natural selection, enhancing the child’s chances of survival.

 At length, Bowlby arrived at attachment theory by combining ideas from psychoanalysis and ethology.
 Basically, Bowlby argued that “affectional ties between children and their caregivers have a biological basis which is best understood in an evolutionary context.”
 He explained that “there is a genetic bias among infants to behave in ways which maintain and enhance proximity to caregivers and elicit their attention and investment” (Goldberg, 1991, p.
 393).